-Polymetal has a Hotline, which is used to receive reports of impending or committed acts of corruption, theft, bribery, fraud, abuse of power, violation of rights of employees, participants in procurement, contractors and suppliers, as well as cases of harassment, insults, threats, violence, moral and psychological abuse, alcohol or drug intoxication, disclosure or misuse of confidential information, and violations of applicable laws and regulations.
-In addition, the Hotline can be used by relatives of Polymetal employees and contractors, if they lose contact with such employed relatives for a long period of time and in other difficult situations.
+Polymetal Group has a Hotline, which is used strictly to receive reports of the violations of the Code of Conduct, impending or committed acts of corruption, theft, bribery, fraud, abuse of power, violation of rights of employees, participants in procurement, misconduct of contractors and suppliers, as well as cases of harassment, bullying, threats, violence, moral and psychological abuse, alcohol or drug intoxication, threats to the health and/or safety of people or damage to the environment, disclosure or misuse of confidential information, and violations of applicable laws and regulations.
+The Hotline can be used by relatives of Polymetal Group’s employees and contractors, if they lose contact with such employed relatives for a long period of time and in other difficult situations.

 The incoming information is processed on-line during business hours and in the morning of the following business day, if a message is received at night or on a weekend.
 All phone messages are recorded by an answering machine.